 Refrain from giving recorded statements to an attorney or adjuster for the trucking company.
 While you may be told that they need the information to “process the claim” or “evaluate liability,” the reality is whatever you say will be used against you.

 In Texas, you can always change lawyers.
 But some costs and consequences can be high when you initially hire the wrong attorney for your truck wreck case.
-Investigate the attorney, check out their credentials and their track record with truck crash cases and make sure you are comfortable with and trust who you hire.
+Investigate the attorney, check out their credentials and track record with truck crash cases and make sure you are comfortable with and trust who you hire.